DoTheEvo/selfhosted-apps-docker/zammad/readme.md

 * shutdown the stack and remove all named volumes `docker-compose down -v`
-  Warning, by default the backups are in one of these volumes be sure you cope them somewhere else before using `-v`
+  Warning, by default the backups are in one of these volumes be sure you copy them somewhere else before using `-v`
-* delete entire zammad directory containing the compose file and shit
+* delete entire `zammad-docker-compose` directory containing the compose file and shit
 * git clone the repo for new installation
 * start it up,
-  `docker-compose up -d`
+  `docker-compose up -d` and wait few minutes till everything finishes,<br>
-  wait few minutes till everything finishes, ctop, select nginx container, arrow left shows the log, should be at - 'starting nginx...'
+  ctop, select nginx container, arrow left shows the log,<br>
+  should be at - "starting nginx..."
 * stop it all - `docker-compose down`
+* extract the database backup<br>
+  `gzip -dk 20210605053326_zammad_db.psql.gz`<br>
-* extract the database backup from `20210515183647_zammad_db.psql.gz`, `gzip -dk 20210605053326_zammad_db.psql.gz` rename it to something shorter like backup_db.psql place it in to `/var/lib/docker/volumes/zammad-docker-compose_zammad-postgresql-data/_data/`
+  rename it to something shorter like backup_db.psql<br>
+  place it in to `/var/lib/docker/volumes/zammad-docker-compose_zammad-postgresql-data/_data/`<br>
+  I use nnn file manager as root.
 * start zammad-postgresql container
   `docker-compose up -d zammad-postgresql`
-* exec in to it `docker exec -it zammad-docker-compose_zammad-postgresql_1 bash`
+* exec in to it `docker exec -it zammad-docker-compose_zammad-postgresql_1 bash`<br>
-* test you can connect to the database `psql -U zammad` quit `\q`
+  test you can connect to the database `psql -U zammad`<br>
+  quit `\q`<br>
-* back in bash, drop the existing database `dropdb zammad_production -U zammad`
+  back in bash, drop the existing database `dropdb zammad_production -U zammad`<br>
-* create new empty database `createdb zammad_production -U zammad`
+  create a new empty database `createdb zammad_production -U zammad`<br>
-* restore data from backup in to it
+  restore data from backup in to it<br>
-  `psql zammad_production < /var/lib/postgresql/data/backup_db.psql -U zammad`
+  `psql zammad_production < /var/lib/postgresql/data/backup_db.psql -U zammad`<br>
   if you get some errors about already existing, you forgot to drop the database
 * exit and down the container
   `docker-compose down`
 * on docker host navigate to `/var/lib/docker/volumes/zammad-docker-compose_zammad-data/_data/` and delete everything there
-* extract 20210515183647_zammad_files.tar somewhere
+* extract zammad data somewhere<br>
-  `tar -xvpf 20210605053326_zammad_files.tar.gz`
+  `tar -xvpf 20210605053326_zammad_files.tar.gz`<br>
-  copy content of opt/zammad/ containing - app, bin, config,... in to /var/lib/...  where you previously deleted this stuff
+  copy content of opt/zammad/ containing directories - app, bin, config,...<br>
+  in to /var/lib/...  where you previously deleted this stuff<br>
+  again, I use nnn file manager as root.
-* start everything
+* start everything<br>
+  `docker-compose up -d`
 * exec to rake container and run `rake searchindex:rebuild` to fix searching

-in case something is not working righ, check nginx logs, depending on how you copied the stuff, there could be ownership issue so in nginx check /opt/zammad and its content with `ls -al` if its owned by zammad user. if its root use `chown -R zammad:zammad /opt/zammad`
+In case something is not working right, check nginx logs.
+Depending on how you copied the stuff, there could be ownership issue so in nginx check /opt/zammad and its content with `ls -al`, if its owned by zammad user. if its root use `chown -R zammad:zammad /opt/zammad`